psychbruce/ChineseNames/README.md

     + The distribution of P<sub>given-name</sub> is highly skewed, so we log-transform and reverse it to get an index of uniqueness easy to be interpreted.
     + As the Chinese given-name database does not include some extremely rare characters, a small constant (10<sup>–6</sup>) is added to adjust for zero percentage (P<sub>given-name</sub> = 0) and limit the maximum of NU to 6.00.
     + NU ranges from 1.18 to 6.00, with a higher value indicating a more unique character.
 This index can be directly interpreted.
 For instance, NU = 2 means that 1% of people use this character in given names within their birth cohort; and NU = 3 means that 1‰ of people use this character in given names within their birth cohort.
-    + For data without birth-year information, you can just use the overall percentage across all six birth cohorts to estimate NU.
+    + For data without birth-year information, you can just use the averaged NU across all six birth cohorts (see the help page of the function `compute_name_index()`).
 - **CCU: character uniqueness in daily Chinese corpus**
   + 1~6
   + CCU = –log<sub>10</sub>(P<sub>character</sub> + 10<sup>–6</sup>)